aaaaaa123456789/libplum/docs/metadata.md

 ### `PLUM_METADATA_FRAME_DISPOSAL`

-This metadata node determines what will happen to a frame once its display time expires.
+This metadata node determines what will happen to a frame when rendered and once its display time expires.
 Each frame is assigned a disposal method, which must be one of the [frame disposal constants][disposal-constants].

 This node contains an array of `uint8_t` values; it may contain any number of them, as determined by the node's size.